pradok/events-scheduler/docs/prd/epic-2-event-scheduling-execution.md

 **Acceptance Criteria:**

-1. E2E test creates user with birthday tomorrow
+1. E2E test creates user with birthday and event scheduled for near future (using Story 2.9b configurable delivery times)
-2. Test advances time to trigger event (using time mocking or fast-forward)
+2. Test waits in real-time for event to become ready (no time mocking needed)
 3. Test verifies scheduler finds and claims event
 4. Test verifies event sent to SQS queue
 5. Test verifies worker processes message and delivers webhook
 6. Test verifies event status updated to COMPLETED
 7. Test verifies next year's event was created
 8. Test completes in <30 seconds with all assertions passing

+**Note:** Story 2.9b (Configurable Event Delivery Times) enables this E2E test to schedule events 20-30 seconds from now instead of hardcoded 9:00 AM.
+This eliminates the need for time mocking or creating artificial "overdue" events, resulting in cleaner, more realistic test scenarios.

 ---